Block course, October 3rd – October 14th 2022

 Detailed course plan:

-Monday: Introduction to programming with Fortran 90
+Monday: Programming with Fortran 90 /Numerical solution methods

 Weekend: Prepare teamwork assignment

 Monday and Tuesday: Exercise classes